Algorithm Design: A Fairness-Accuracy Frontier: Framework

 \begin{example} [Egalitarian] The designer evaluates errors $e=\left(e_{r},e_{b}\right)$ according to their difference.
-That is, let $ w_e(e) = -\left|e_{r}-e_{b}\right| $, and let $\succeq_e$ be the lexicographic order that first evaluates errors according to $w_e$ and then compares ties using the Utilitarian utility $w_u$.
-A designer with preferences $\succeq_e$ is called \emph{Egalitarian}. \end{example}
+That is, let $ w_e(e) = -\left|e_{r}-e_{b}\right| $, and consider the lexicographic preference order that first evaluates errors according to $w_e$ and then breaks ties using the Utilitarian utility $w_u$.
+A designer with such preferences is called \emph{Egalitarian}. \end{example}